2 0 2 6 A A P C O N F E R E N C E

 Acting Assistant Commissioner, Queensland Police Service, Australia

-Shane Holmes joined the Queensland Police Service (QPS) in 1990.
+Shane joined the Queensland Police Service (QPS) in 1990.
 He performed the majority of his service on the Gold Coast as a Detective within the Criminal Investigation Branch and then later returned to uniform duties as the officer in charge of a police station of more than 90 officers.

 He was promoted to the Commissioned rank in 2011 and has undertaken a variety of roles across multiple operational portfolios, including specialist police capabilities, organisational reform and disaster management which required Shane to command the Queensland State Disaster Coordination Centre during natural disasters and the COVID pandemic.
 Shane was awarded the Australian Police Medal in the Australia Day 2024 Honours List.